estruyf/blog-content/content/posts/2021-10-19-can-an-ai-write-your-content-i-tried-it,-here-is-my-result.md

 ### Rewriting

 After I made the services write the content, I combined it all in one Markdown file and started reading and rewriting.
 GitHub Copilot was a great assistant.
 Although it is meant to help you write code, the content suggestions it provides are, in some cases, straight on—bonus points for GitHub Copilot.

-{{< blockquote type="Funny" text="Also watch out for typos coming from the AI.
+{{< blockquote type="note" text="Also watch out for typos coming from the AI.
 Maybe they do this on purpose to make it seem like it was a human that wrote it." >}}

 ## Conclusion